FromBenj/Dumbz/README.md

 # Dumbz - Cheatsheets

 This school project was done by four developers and me in the Wild Code School (Bordeaux).
-We use the simple Simple MVC structure: https://github.com/WildCodeSchool/simple-mvc.
+We use the Simple MVC structure: https://github.com/WildCodeSchool/simple-mvc.

 ## Description

-A web application providing cheatsheets to web developers, with different categories, identification process, storage in a database and so on.
+A web application providing cheatsheets to web developers, with different categories, an identification process, storage in a database and so on.
 It was very interesting working with agile methods and combining our efforts to make something very neat in only a couple of weeks.
-We have done this app after only 2 months of courses.
+We have done this app with only 2 months of courses.

 ## Developers